 An entity requesting External CRIS Rights for a specified number of MW of External Installed Capacity must commit to supply that number of MW of External Installed Capacity for a period of at least five (5) years ("Award Period").
-The entity's commitment to supply the specified number of MW for the Award Period may be based upon either an executed bilateral to supply a specified number of MW of External Installed Capacity ("Contract
+The entity's commitment to supply the specified number of MW for the Award Period may be based upon either an executed bilateral contract to supply ("Contract Commitment"), or based upon another kind of long-term commitment ("Non-Contract Commitment"), both as described herein.

-- 25.7.11.1.1 Contract Commitment.
-An entity making a Contract Commitment of
+25.7.11.1.1 Contract Commitment